ArQcane/MVVMNewsApp/README.md

 TikTakNews - An app built for its users to browse US news articles, search relevant articles, and curate their personalised favourite articles to return to.

 ### Prerequisites
-What is needed to set up the dev environment.
-For instance, global dependencies or any other tools. include download links.

 1. Download and install Android Studio https://developer.android.com/studio/intro